-A ready, stopped, or assigned character or ship can become incapacitated instead.
-When this happens, turn it face down.
+A ready, stopped, or assigned character can become incapacitated instead.
+When this happens, turn that character face down.

-You do not ready an incapacitated card during the debrief phase.
-Instead, ready and then immediately stop each of your incapacitated characters and hero ships at the start of your turn.
-Your opponent does the same with his villain ships at this time.

-No card can ready an incapacitated card (unless it specifically says it works on an incapacitated card).
+You do not ready an incapacitated character during the debrief phase.
+Instead, ready and then immediately stop each of your incapacitated characters at the start of your turn.
+No card can ready an incapacitated character (unless the card specifically says it works on an incapacitated character).